-The number of homes taken to auction across the combined capital cities increased to 1,633 this week returning a preliminary clearance rate of 75.7 per cent.
+There were 2,837 homes taken to auction across the combined capital cities this week, returning a preliminary auction clearance rate of 74.5 per cent.

 This week in the CoreLogic Property Pulse we analyse the performance of Australia’s most expensive property markets -Sydney and Melbourne, and compare them to other the remaining capital cities.